Icon Advisers Inc. Co. Trims Stock Position in CSX Co. (NASDAQ:CSX)

-Icon Advisers Inc. Co. lowered its position in shares of CSX Co.
-(NASDAQ:CSX – Free Report) by 24.0% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 69,500 shares of the transportation company’s stock after selling 22,000 shares during the period.
-Icon Advisers Inc. Co.’s holdings in CSX were worth $2,370,000 as of its most recent SEC filing.
+Icon Advisers Inc. Co. cut its stake in shares of CSX Co.
+(NASDAQ:CSX – Free Report) by 24.0% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 69,500 shares of the transportation company’s stock after selling 22,000 shares during the quarter.
+Icon Advisers Inc. Co.’s holdings in CSX were worth $2,370,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds also recently bought and sold shares of CSX.
-Bornite Capital Management LP purchased a new position in CSX during the first quarter valued at approximately $14,980,000.
-Mirae Asset Global Investments Co.
-Ltd. lifted its position in CSX by 6.0% during the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 6,158,544 shares of the transportation company’s stock valued at $230,637,000 after purchasing an additional 347,514 shares during the last quarter.
-Blair William & Co.
-IL lifted its position in CSX by 12.7% during the first quarter.
-Blair William & Co.
-IL now owns 122,334 shares of the transportation company’s stock valued at $4,581,000 after purchasing an additional 13,829 shares during the last quarter.
-Sei Investments Co. lifted its position in CSX by 4.5% during the first quarter.
-Sei Investments Co. now owns 195,872 shares of the transportation company’s stock valued at $7,361,000 after purchasing an additional 8,488 shares during the last quarter.
-Finally, Cetera Investment Advisers lifted its position in CSX by 16.8% during the first quarter.
-Cetera Investment Advisers now owns 71,521 shares of the transportation company’s stock valued at $2,678,000 after purchasing an additional 10,276 shares during the last quarter.
-Hedge funds and other institutional investors own 72.76% of the company’s stock.
+Several other hedge funds have also bought and sold shares of CSX.
+Moneta Group Investment Advisors LLC lifted its position in CSX by 101,926.4% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 23,323,241 shares of the transportation company’s stock valued at $722,554,000 after purchasing an additional 23,300,381 shares during the last quarter.
+Norges Bank bought a new stake in shares of CSX in the 4th quarter worth approximately $621,349,000.
+Price T Rowe Associates Inc. MD lifted its holdings in shares of CSX by 20.6% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 51,565,862 shares of the transportation company’s stock worth $1,543,883,000 after acquiring an additional 8,797,783 shares during the last quarter.
+First Trust Advisors LP lifted its holdings in shares of CSX by 558.0% in the 1st quarter.
+First Trust Advisors LP now owns 6,800,925 shares of the transportation company’s stock worth $203,620,000 after acquiring an additional 5,767,302 shares during the last quarter.
+Finally, Providence Capital Advisors LLC lifted its holdings in shares of CSX by 45,104.9% in the 1st quarter.
+Providence Capital Advisors LLC now owns 4,415,162 shares of the transportation company’s stock worth $147,467,000 after acquiring an additional 4,405,395 shares during the last quarter.
+72.76% of the stock is currently owned by institutional investors.

-Several equities research analysts have issued reports on the stock.
-StockNews.com assumed coverage on shares of CSX in a research report on Thursday, October 5th.
-They set a “hold” rating for the company.
-Morgan Stanley reiterated an “equal weight” rating and set a $25.00 target price on shares of CSX in a research report on Friday, July 21st.
-Argus lifted their target price on shares of CSX from $35.00 to $37.00 and gave the company a “buy” rating in a research report on Tuesday, July 25th.
-Barclays lowered their price objective on shares of CSX from $40.00 to $38.00 in a report on Wednesday, October 4th.
-Finally, JPMorgan Chase & Co. upgraded shares of CSX from a “neutral” rating to an “overweight” rating and boosted their price objective for the stock from $37.00 to $40.00 in a report on Wednesday.
-Seven analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $35.95.
+A number of brokerages have recently weighed in on CSX.
+JPMorgan Chase & Co. upgraded shares of CSX from a “neutral” rating to an “overweight” rating and boosted their price objective for the stock from $37.00 to $40.00 in a report on Wednesday.
+Morgan Stanley restated an “equal weight” rating and issued a $25.00 price objective on shares of CSX in a report on Friday, July 21st.
+Argus boosted their price objective on shares of CSX from $35.00 to $37.00 and gave the stock a “buy” rating in a report on Tuesday, July 25th.
+Bank of America boosted their price objective on shares of CSX from $36.00 to $38.00 in a report on Friday, September 29th.
+Finally, Stifel Nicolaus boosted their price objective on shares of CSX from $37.00 to $38.00 in a report on Monday, July 17th.
+Seven analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
+According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $35.95.

-CSX (NASDAQ:CSX – Get Free Report) last issued its quarterly earnings data on Thursday, July 20th.
-The transportation company reported $0.49 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.49.
-The business had revenue of $3.70 billion for the quarter, compared to the consensus estimate of $3.73 billion.
+CSX (NASDAQ:CSX – Get Free Report) last released its earnings results on Thursday, July 20th.
+The transportation company reported $0.49 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.49.
+The company had revenue of $3.70 billion during the quarter, compared to analyst estimates of $3.73 billion.
 CSX had a net margin of 27.36% and a return on equity of 32.82%.
-The company’s quarterly revenue was down 3.1% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.50 EPS.
-On average, research analysts predict that CSX Co. will post 1.87 EPS for the current year.
+The firm’s quarterly revenue was down 3.1% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $0.50 EPS.
+On average, sell-side analysts expect that CSX Co. will post 1.87 earnings per share for the current year.

 CSX Corporation, together with its subsidiaries, provides rail-based freight transportation services.
 The company offers rail services; and transportation of intermodal containers and trailers, as well as other transportation services, such as rail-to-truck transfers and bulk commodity operations.
 It transports chemicals, agricultural and food products, minerals, automotive, forest products, fertilizers, and metals and equipment; and coal, coke, and iron ore to electricity-generating power plants, steel manufacturers, and industrial plants, as well as exports coal to deep-water port facilities.